 After his father retired from the 75th regiment of the British Army, he took up farming near Bradford, Ontario.
 His father died in 1852 and his mother died in 1880.
 Dr. Dewson’s parents and some of his siblings were buried at St John’s Anglican Church Cemetery in the community of Penville, (Simcoe County) Ontario.

-In 1839 he married Emily Baby.
+Dr. Dewson married Emily Baby in 1839.
 Mrs. Dewson was born on the 8th of July, 1807 in Essex County, Ontario.
 She was the 7th of 12 children born to Colonel Francois Baby and the former Frances Abbott.
 Colonel Baby was born in Detroit to French speaking parents.
 History considers him a well-educated French Canadian who belonged to a prominent, privileged family.
 Francois Baby was a Colonel with the Essex Militia, a businessman and a justice of the peace before joining the British forces at Amherstburg during the War of 1812.
 On the 31st of January 1814 he was taken prisoner by American soldiers.
 He was eventually released and after the war he was elected to the House of Assembly in 1820.
 Mrs. Dewson’s siblings were; Francis Baby, James Francis Baby, Elizabeth Francois Baby, Edmond Baby, Anne Baby, Henry Baby, Raymond Anthony Baby, Susanne Baby, Charles John Baby, Alfred Sebastien Baby and Thaddeus Baby.

 Dr. and Mrs. Dewson had 5 children.
 Adeline Dewson was born in 1843, Emily Augusta Dewson in 1845, Alfred “Fred” Dewson in 1847, Fannie Dewson in 1851 and William Dewson in 1852.